akasantax/Free-Space/README.md

 * Detection of dynamic objects using a RANSAC based segmentation of key  points.
 * Mapping of sequence of images from one occupancy grid to another.

-Note: code is currently not clean, to be updated soon.
+Note: code is currently not clean and need to add a few things, to be updated soon.